mlflow/mlflow/docs/source/models.rst

         serialization_format: pickle
         sktime_version: 0.16.0

-The ``save_model()`` function also provides flexibility to add additional paramters which can be added as flavor-specific attributes to the model configuration.
+The ``save_model()`` function also provides flexibility to add additional parameters which can be added as flavor-specific attributes to the model configuration.
 In this example there is only one flavor-specific parameter for specifying the model serialization format.
-All other paramters are non-flavor specific (for a detailed description of these parameters take a look at `mlflow.sklearn.save_model <https://mlflow.org/docs/latest/python_api/mlflow.sklearn.html#mlflow.sklearn.save_model>`_).
+All other parameters are non-flavor specific (for a detailed description of these parameters take a look at `mlflow.sklearn.save_model <https://mlflow.org/docs/latest/python_api/mlflow.sklearn.html#mlflow.sklearn.save_model>`_).
 Note: When creating your own custom flavor, be sure rename the ``sktime_model`` parameter in both the